-As the capital of Rajasthan the city is well connected to rest of the country.
+As the capital of Rajasthan, the city is well connected to the rest of the country.
 It is located 268 kilometers from the capital of India, New Delhi.
-The Jaipur International Airport connects various domestic and international destination to the city while the railways station connects with rest of the country through numerous major Trains passing through the city.
+The Jaipur International Airport connects various domestic and international destination to the city while the railway’s station connects with rest of the country through numerous major Trains passing through the city.
 It is also one of the popular places to visit near Delhi.

-The top tourist places to visit in Jaipur includes:
+The top tourist places to visit in Jaipur include:

 1. Hawa Mahal